Skip to content

 For example, some drug tests, such as urine or saliva tests, may be able to detect muscle relaxers for a short period after use.
 However, other tests, such as hair tests, may be able to see muscle relaxers for a more extended period.

-In short, when researching “do muscle relaxers show up on a drug test, it is essential to note that the detection time for muscle relaxers can vary depending on several factors, including the person’s metabolism, the dosage and frequency of use, and the presence of other medications or drugs in the body.
+In short, when researching “Do muscle relaxers show up on a drug test, it is essential to note that the detection time for muscle relaxers can vary depending on several factors, including the person’s metabolism, the dosage and frequency of use, and the presence of other medications or drugs in the body.

 Do muscle relaxers show up on a 10-panel drug test?
 Standard drug testing does not include muscle relaxants.
 However, you might want to keep in mind the detection window of your medicine for drug tests that include certain compounds in muscle relaxants.

-Several do muscle relaxers show up on a drug test examples include:
+Do muscle relaxers show up on a drug test examples include:

-Baclofen: do muscle relaxers show up on a drug test for Baclofen?
+Baclofen: Do muscle relaxers show up on a drug test for Baclofen?
 Yes, for up to 72 hours.

 • Blood Test: 72 hours